Fiona-T/knot-art/README.md

 - The list of Dublin postcode areas for the same dropdown list was sourced from [Wikipedia](https://en.wikipedia.org/wiki/List_of_Dublin_postal_districts#County_Dublin_(A41_%E2%80%93_K78))
 - The description for each product in the shop was written by the developer
 - It should be noted that the 'markets' listed in the Markets page are all fictional and as such the website urls are fictional also.
+- Privacy Policy is from [Privacy Policy Generator](https://www.privacypolicygenerator.info/)
+- Terms of Use document is from [Terms and Conditions Generator](https://www.termsandconditionsgenerator.com/)

 ### Media
 - The hero image on the home page is by [Liligance](https://unsplash.com/@liligancephotography?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/5zpH2y7v4aA)